himza25/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Task 3 involves creating a function that adds a new node at the end of a doubly linked list.
 Task 4 involves creating a function that frees a doubly linked list.
 Task 5 involves creating a function that returns the nth node of a doubly linked list.
+Task 6 involves creating a function that returns the sum of all the data of a doubly linked list.